Andrew Richmond

 Philosophy and Artificial Intelligence [syllabus]

-This is a 3000-level course I'm teaching at Columbia in Spring 2022, as a Teaching Scholar.
-It covers the relationship of AI to the philosophy of mind, the philosophy of science, and ethics.
-The syllabus is incomplete, but the goal is to offer students a great deal of latitude in the work they'll do in the course, while also ensuring that whatever work they do is well-scaffolded earlier in the course.
+This is an upper-level course I taught at Columbia in 2022, as a Teaching Scholar.
+It covers the relationship of AI to philosophy of mind, science, and ethics.
+The main goal of the course is to offer students a great deal of latitude in the work and final project they do for the course, while still ensuring that their projects are scaffolded.

 Metaphysics [syllabus]

-This is a 2000-level course I taught at Columbia in the summer of 2020.
-It introduces metaphysics through some traditional topics, and moves on half-way through to broader questions about realism and the goal of metaphysics, naturalistic metaphysics and the legitimate sources of evidence for metaphysical claims, and, more generally, the place of metaphysics in inquiry.
+This is an intermediate-level course I taught at Columbia in 2020.
+It introduces metaphysics through some traditional topics, and then turns to broader questions about realism, the goal of metaphysics, naturalism and the legitimate sources of evidence for metaphysical claims, and the place of metaphysics in inquiry.

 Philosophical Monsters [syllabus in progress]

-This is a 2000- or 3000-level course I hope to teach.
-It introduces a range of philosophical topics through the monsters they have created (the philosophy of mind through P-zombies and swampmen, ethics through the utility monster, and so on).
-The first half of the course tours this bestiary and delves into the questions the monsters aim to answer.
-The second half of the course investigates monsters themselves and the "monster method", and thought experiments more generally, considering their epistemic status and asking what they might teach us about philosophical methodology more generally.
+This is a 2000- or 3000-level course I plan to teach.
+It introduces a range of philosophical topics through the monsters they have created (philosophy of mind has P-zombies and swampmen; ethics has the utility monster; etc.).
+The first half of the course tours this bestiary and covers the first-order questions these monsters are supposed to help answer.
+The second half of the course investigates the methodology that gives such evidential weight to these monsters, and thought experiments more generally.

 Other

-I have drafts of syllabi on the philosophy of cognitive science, the epistemology of conspiracy theories, and some other subjects.
-I can provide them on request.
+I have drafts of syllabi on the philosophy of cognitive science, the philosophy and psychology of humor, the epistemology of conspiracy theories, and some other subjects, which I can provide on request.

 • Home